 Step two: The landing page

 Once you land on the website, you are met with an array of alluring gift cards from popular games like Roblox, Fortnite, and Minecraft.
-A countdown timer ticks away, urging you to make a decision before time runs out.
-The page looks polished and professional.
-It uses MrBeast's name, colours, and sometimes a photo or video of him.
+A countdown timer ticks away, urging you to decide before time runs out.
+The page looks polished and professional, using MrBeast's name, colours, and sometimes a photo or video of him.

 Step three: The "verification" trap